jerpint/smolagents/examples/multi_agent/README.md

 ```

 The script uses the `e2b.Dockerfile` in this directory.
+It will build and push the container to E2B's registry.
 Feel free to customize it with any additional dependencies your agents need.
 The initial build might take a few minutes.

 You should see the sandbox ID in the output of the build script.
 You will need this ID to run the system on e2b.
-You can also get it from the `e2b.toml` file (automatically created in your directory).
+You can also get it from the `e2b.toml` file (automatically created in your directory after a build).

 3. **Launch Your Agents on e2b**
 ```bash